brynhtaylor/Retirement_Planner_Chatbot/readme.md

 # AI‑Assisted Retirement Planner

-**An interactive, AI-powered retirement planning tool built using Dash, Plotly, and Ollama.**
+**An interactive, AI-assisted retirement planning tool built using Dash, Plotly, and Ollama.**
 It allows users to dynamically simulate their financial future while asking an integrated AI assistant for tailored retirement advice based on their specific plan.

 ---